 Incorporating these short stents of activity is a sneaky way to lose fat.

 Cold Exposure – Burn Calories And Increase Brown Fat

-Regular exposure to cold temperatures can greatly help boost your metabolism and lose weight.
-Your body burns additional calories to maintain its normal core temperature, and over time builds brown fat.
-Don’t get scared, brown fat is actually good.
+Regular exposure to cold temperatures can help boost your metabolism and lose weight.
+Your body burns additional calories to maintain its normal core temperature and, over time, builds brown fat.
+Don’t get scared.
+Brown fat is actually good.

-You can think of brown fat as a type of fat that helps burn calories instead of storing them, like white fat does.
+You can think of brown fat as fat that helps burn calories instead of storing them as white fat does.
 The more brown fat you have, the more calories you burn.

 Cold exposure can also help improve mitochondrial function.
 Mitochondria are the powerhouses of your cells and play a key role in metabolism.

 Your brain is one of the most active organs in the body.
 It uses about 20% of the calories you burn each day, all on its own.